 What to Expect in Worship

 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.
-Elements of a typical service include:
+Elements of a typical pre-pandemic service included:

 - Words of welcome